Owner Builder Amendment

 Each structure shall be built and maintained in a sound structural condition to be safe, sanitary, and to shelter the occupants from the elements.

-Full construction plan review with limited building code inspection option only.
-Fireplaces, cooling, heating, cooking appliances, and gas piping installed in buildings constructed pursuant to this amendment shall be installed and vented in accordance with the requirements contained in the currently adopted Cochise County Building Safety Code.
+Fireplaces, cooling, heating, cooking appliances and gas piping installed in buildings constructed pursuant to this amendment shall be installed and vented in accordance with the requirements contained in the currently adopted Cochise County Building Safety Code (IRC Mechanical Code).

-Full construction plan review with limited building code inspection option only.
-Where electrical wiring or appliances are installed, the installation shall be in accordance with the provisions contained in the currently adopted Cochise County Building Safety Code.
+Where electrical wiring or appliances are installed, the installation shall be in accordance with the provisions contained in the currently adopted Cochise County Building Safety Code (Electrical Codes).

 Residential Smoke Detectors shall be provided in accordance with the requirements contained in the Cochise County Building Safety Code.